SmajicS/ImAnalysis/README.md

+# 'Single-cell sequencing of the human midbrain reveals glial activation and a neuronal state specific to Parkinson's disease'.

-# ImAnalysis scripts used in 'Single-cell sequencing of the human midbrain reveals glial activation and a neuronal state specific to Parkinson's disease'.
+Image analysis scripts used in 'Single-cell sequencing of the human midbrain reveals glial activation and a neuronal state specific to Parkinson's disease'